goauthentik/authentik/website/integrations/services/nextcloud/index.md

 ##### Custom profile scope

-If you do not need storage quota, group information or to manage already existing user in Nextcloud [skip to the next step](#provider-and-application).
+If you do not need storage quota, group information, or to manage already existing users in Nextcloud [skip to the next step](#provider-and-application).

 However, if you want to be able to control how much storage users in Nextcloud can use, as well as which users are recognized as Nextcloud administrators, you would need to make this information available in Nextcloud.
 To achieve this you would need to create a custom `profile` scope.
 To do so, go to _Customization_ -> _Property mappings_.
 Create a _Scope mapping_ with the following parameters: